Updated on Tuesday, November 2, 8:45 AM

 The University of Northern Iowa's Study Abroad Center (SAC) continues to monitor developments globally around the spread of the Coronavirus (COVID-19) and its impacts on our study abroad programs and international travelers.
-We fully realize that the perception of the COVID-19 virus diffused by the media may be troubling for students and families, unfortunately, many of the news sources are not relying on the official channels such as the U.S. Department of State and Center for Disease Control (CDC).
+The university continues to prioritize the health and safety of our students.
+If you have questions, please contact the UNI Study Abroad Center.

 What should travelers do?

 COVID-19 has been declared a Pandemic.
 We encourage travelers to be aware of advisories and advice identified by the CDC, US Department of State, and the World Health Organization (WHO).
 We recommend travelers know the symptoms and identify local healthcare resources in case services are needed.
 You can find local providers by contacting AXA-Assistance using the number provided with your travel insurance.
 If you have not already done so, download the AlertTraveler app that is provided to you, which will provide timely information about this and other safety concerns that may develop.
 We would like to stress the importance of relying on credible information from these sources as the situation continues to evolve.

 All travelers are encouraged to practice preventative actions to help prevent the spread of respiratory viruses including:

 - Improve your immune system by getting enough rest (eight hours is ideal), exercising regularly, and eating healthy.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose and mouth to avoid spreading germs.